fortyrunner/book-list/README.md

 _Below is a highly opinionated list of books that should be useful to any software developer, there is a distinctly Java slant because that is the language that I know best and still prefer to develop in._

+_As well as a main language such as Java, C, Go or C#, you should have a good knowledge of a scripting language such as Python or Powershell.
+You should also have a good knowledge of command line utilities such as bash.
+Being able to use grep, cut, sort, sed, and awk has helped me every single day for the past 20 years._

 ## Some obvious choices

 It seems a bit pointless to include some very obvious choices, the below should be on every Java developers bookshelf.